The Effectiveness of QA Automation and Manual Testing

 The first mention of automated testing was in the book by Frederick Brooks "The Mythical Man-Month", which talks about the prospects for using unit testing, but it wasn't until the 1980s that test automation really took off.

 There are two main approaches to test automation: code-level testing and user interface testing (specifically, GUI testing).
-The first type is unit testing and the second, imitation of user actions, functional testing (using special test frameworks).
+The first type is unit testing and the second is the imitation of user actions, functional testing (using special test frameworks).

 Effectiveness of Automation Testing and Manual Testing